trisha-c-a/A-Trip-Down-The-DSA-Path/README.md

 Several YouTube videos and Medium articles later, coupled with a better understanding of C++, I decided to venture into this learning journey a second time.

 This repository is meant to be used for tracking my progress so that I consistently learn and enjoy the fruits of my work through a neatly maintained repo.
 The code implemented will not always be the most efficient.
-However, I will do my best to keep the programs I implement clean, error free and make sure they clear all the edge cases.
+However, I will do my best to keep the programs I implement clean, error free and make sure they clear edge cases.

 -Trisha